When we talk about your Google Calendar, what’s the first thing that pops in your head?

 And the fun part is, you can create a Google Docs calendar yourself.

 In this article, we’ll show you how to create a calendar in Google Docs and even highlight some template options.
-We’ll also discuss some Google Docs calendar limitations and suggest an alternative.
+We’ll also discuss some Google Docs calendar limitations and suggest a project management software alternative.

 Ready to make a Google Docs calendar?